-To enjoy a full range of movement in the hand following surgery, it can take up to six months with physiotherapy.
+It can take up to six months with physiotherapy to fully realise the benefits of the procedure.
 Patients are usually able to go home the same day following surgery and can return to light activities immediately.
-However, strenuous work and sports are not allowed for a week post operation.
-For those patients who have opted for a needle aponeurotomy, they may need to wear a splint at night time.
+However, strenuous work and sports are not allowed for a week post operatively.
+For those patients who have opted for a minimally invasive procedure, a splint may need to be worn at night time.

 For directions from some of our most popular locations, please follow the links below: